Bike & Sail the Highlands of Scotland

 Day 1: Arrival and embarkation in Oban

 Individual flight to Edinburgh or Glasgow and from there either by train or bus to Oban.
-Your cabins on the Flying Dutchman are ready for check-in at 5 pm.
+Your cabins on the Flying Dutchman are ready for check-in at 6 pm.
 If you arrive earlier, your luggage can be stored onboard until check-in time.
-Alternatively, you can reserve a transfer leaving at 5:30 pm from the train station in Edinburgh and at 6 pm from Edinburgh airport.
+Alternatively, you can reserve a transfer departing Edinburgh city center at 3:30 pm and Edinburgh airport at 4 pm.
+During a late dinner, you get to know your crew and tour guides.
+(Meals included: D)Day 2: Oban - Toberonochy - Crinan, 22 mi.
+(36 km)

 After breakfast, you adjust your bicycles and start your first cycle tour, leading south from Oban through hilly landscapes and along the shores of a small highland lake back to the sea.
-You cross a remote peninsula before embarking on the ferry which takes you to the island of Luing.
-The island is made up of slate and the mining of the gray glistening rocks played an important economic role in the past.
+You cross a remote peninsula before embarking on the ferry, which takes you to the island of Luing.
+The island is made up of slate, and the mining of the gray, glistening rocks played an important economic role in the past.
 The University of Edinburgh, for instance, is largely constructed out of the slate from this small island.
-At the Tobernochy dock, the Flying Dutchman awaits for a crossing to Crinan for the night.
+At the Tobernochy dock, the Flying Dutchman awaits a crossing to Crinan for the night.
 (Meals included: B, D)Day 3: Crinan - Island of Jura, 23 mi.
 (37 km)

 Today’s bike tour leads from Crinan to the fascinating excavation site of Kilmartin.
 Stone circles, which will remind you of Stonehenge and prehistoric burial mounds, characterize the vast landscape.
 After visiting the museum grounds and enjoying lunch at the Museum Cafe, you return to Crinan.
-Past the Kintyre Peninsula, made famous from the Paul McCartney song ‘Mull of Kintyre’, you continue by boat to the island of Jura.
-(Meals included: B, D)Day 4: Isle of Jura - Isle of Mull, 17 mi.
+Past the Kintyre Peninsula, made famous by the Paul McCartney song ‘Mull of Kintyre’, you continue by boat to the island of Jura.
+(Meals included: B, L)Day 4: Isle of Jura - Isle of Mull, 17 mi.
 (27 km)

-Your tour ends after breakfast.
-(B)View all our featured bike trips, specials, and news!
+View all our featured bike trips, specials, and news!

 Map